ZombieBunny/status-bar-folder-profile/README.md

-# Status Bar Label - Display the current follder name on the status bar.
+# Status Bar Label - Display the current folder name on the status bar.

 This extention was created out of the need to display the current root folder name in a consistent place when you use VSCODE in full screen on MacOS with the explorer minimized.
 The folder name will omly display is the folder includes a 'package.json' file.